s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 If we take the concept of a `ring` from Chapter \ref{sec:ring} one dimension further, we obtain a `torus` skeleton (Figure \ref{fig:ringTorusImg}, \ref{fig:torus}).
 In a `torus`, every node sends and receives data from horizontal and vertical neighbours in each communication round.
-With our Parallel Arrows we re-implement this combinator from Eden^[Available on Hackage: \url{https://hackage.haskell.org/package/edenskel-2.1.0.0/docs/Control-Parallel-Eden-Topology.html}.] -- yet again with the help of the `ArrowLoop` type class.
+With our Parallel Arrows, we re-implement this combinator from Eden^[Available on Hackage: \url{https://hackage.haskell.org/package/edenskel-2.1.0.0/docs/Control-Parallel-Eden-Topology.html}.] -- yet again with the help of the `ArrowLoop` type class.